opensprints/opensprints-hw-js/README.md

 0. Open http://browser.zettajs.io/#/overview?url=http:%2F%2F127.0.0.1:1337

-This a JavaScript client running in the browser, making requests to hub running as a RESTful API.
+   This a JavaScript client running in the browser, making requests to the USB monitor running as a RESTful web service API.

    Click on the "start" button under "State Machine Device".
 The magnet sensor should cause incrementing ticks for the associated "roller" until the State Machine Device's "stop" button is pressed.